Diegoslourenco/api-coronavirus/README.md

 - A image was created and push to a container registry on Azure.

 # #TODO:
-- Built an interface in Angular to receive and return the data to the user using the API
+- Build an interface in Angular to receive and return the data to the user using the API
 - Create tests using Cypress to check the application flow on container